Windhoek

 Windhoek (/ˈwɪndhʊk/; /af/; /de/) is the capital and largest city of Namibia.
-It is located in central Namibia in the Khomas Highland plateau area, at around 1700 m above sea level, almost exactly at the country's geographical centre.
-The population of Windhoek, which was 486,169 in 2023, is constantly growing due to a continued migration from other regions in Namibia.
+It is located in central Namibia on the Khomas Highland plateau area, at around 1700 m above sea level in the geographical centre of the country.
+The population was 486,186 in 2023, and growing, due to migration from other regions in Namibia.

-Windhoek is the social, economic, political, and cultural centre of the country.
-Nearly every Namibian national enterprise, governmental body, educational and cultural institution is headquartered there.
+Windhoek is the economic, political, and cultural centre of the country where most Namibian enterprises, governmental bodies, educational and cultural institutions are located.

-The city developed at the site of a permanent hot spring known to the local pastoral tribes.
-It developed rapidly after Jonker Afrikaner, Captain of the Orlam, settled there in 1840 and built a stone church for his community.
-In the decades following, multiple wars and armed hostilities resulted in the neglect and destruction of the new settlement.
+The city developed at the site of a hot spring known to the local pastoral tribes.
+It developed after Jonker Afrikaner, Captain of the Orlam, settled there in 1840 and built a stone church for his community.
+In the decades following, multiple wars and armed conflicts resulted in the neglect and destruction of the settlement.
 Windhoek was founded a second time in 1890 by Imperial German Army Major Curt von François, when the territory was colonised by the German Empire.